swarup-saha/user-search-wiki/README.md

 ### User Guide   #######

 password must be more than 6  any character or number, email id must need ( .@ ) and name must be more 5 words.
-After submit user registration  then user automatically go user login page.
+After submit user registration  then user automatically go to user login page.
 Then, after login the same registration email id and password the user will enter in new page where user will see many new links if user want to visit that page just click it and see the wikipedia pages, example human research page etc. after visit those page if user like any wiki page click the heart emoji which save it in mongoDB database. after like the wiki page if user not want to like the wiki page click the emoji 2nd time it automatically undo like.